playcanvas/developer.playcanvas.com/docs/user-manual/xr/index.md

 ![VR View][2]

-PlayCanvas lets you create Augmented Reality (AR) and Virtual Reality (VR) applications for a variety of devices based on the new WebXR API, as well as through external integrations.
+PlayCanvas lets you create [AR][6] (Augmented Reality) and [VR][7] (Virtual Reality) applications for a variety of devices based on the new WebXR API, as well as through external integrations.

+## Capabilities

+Through extensions, WebXR is ever growing and various platforms are constantly implementing new and existing WebXR Modules.
+PlayCanvas Engine provides access to these modules in the form of integrations, so they are easier to work with and nicely work with PlayCanvas's systems.

+You can check a [list of currently supported modules][5].

 ## Platforms